COVID-19 Coronavirus Advisory

+A: If you’re not feeling well, we strongly encourage you to reschedule your appointment.
+We ask that you alert us prior to your appointment if you are experiencing any COVID-19 symptoms, have tested positive for COVID-19 in the past 10 days or are under quarantine.
+If your orthopedic situation is urgent, please be sure to notify us in advance so we may be prepared.
+For non-urgent appointments, rescheduling plays a significant role in helping to slow the spread of any virus whether it is COVID-19 or the flu.

+IS IT OKAY TO BRING SOMEONE WITH ME TO MY APPOINTMENT?

 A: To keep everyone safe and protected, we want to minimize the number of people coming into our clinics and surgery center.
-We are asking for your help by not bringing any visitors with you into our facilities, if possible.
+We are asking for your help by limiting visitors to one family member or friend, if possible.

 WHAT IS THE ORTHOPEDIC CLINIC DOING TO HELP?

 A: In accordance with CDC and other recommended guidelines, we are following best practices to provide you and our employees with a safe environment:

 - Increased deep cleaning of our offices, waiting and exam rooms.
 We are paying close attention to areas that are touched frequently, such as handles and doorknobs, countertops, tables, chairs and phones.

 - Hand sanitizer stations are readily available.